mkaltner/Seq.App.Azure/README.md

  * **EventHub** - send Seq events to an Azure Event Hub.

 ## EventHub
 The Seq.App.Azure.EventHub app can be used to send Seq events to an Azure Event Hub.
 Once sent, you have many options regarding how you handle your log data.
 One such option is Stream Analytics.
-You can utilize Azure Stream Analytics to transport your event hub data to various ouputs.
-One such useful output is Microsoft's Power BI.
+You can utilize Azure Stream Analytics to transport your event hub data to various ouputs like Microsoft's Power BI.
 By sending your log data to Power BI, you can visualize your data in countless ways including dashboards, charts, cards, widgets, reports, and many more.

 ## Stream Analytics and Power BI
 The following section walks you through setting up Stream Analytics with a Event Hub input and a Power BI output.